Here’s how you build a successful Scrum team

 - Sprint backlog:

-This list clarifies the priorities and tasks that scrum teams need to complete within each sprint.
+This list clarifies the priorities and tasks that Scrum team members need to complete within each sprint.

 - Product increment: